The Best of Brandy: Critical reception

 The Best of Brandy received generally favorable reviews from music critics.
 Andy Kellman of AllMusic gave the compilation four and a half out of five stars and commented that "the disc is straightforward and rather thorough in its makeup, compiling almost all of Brandy's charting singles, [and] though the last two albums evidently didn't produce big singles, they're just as strong and fresh as the first two — so this set, unlike so many other anthologies from her contemporaries, hardly confirms dwindling creativity or popularity."
-Thomas Inskeep from Stylus magazine commended that Norwood "helped soundtrack highs and lows, especially highs, with your so fresh/so clean stable of killer singles.
+Music Week stated the album is "hitting the high spots of her musical career to date featuring The Boy is Mine, Never Say Never, and her cover of Another Day In Paradise".
+They also highlighted her recent songs the "excellent" Afrodisiac and Who Is She 2 U. Thomas Inskeep from Stylus magazine commended that Norwood "helped soundtrack highs and lows, especially highs, with your so fresh/so clean stable of killer singles.
 Now that they’re collected like this, it’s like my own personal time capsule.
 Here’s to another decade, Brandy.
 As Aaliyah sang, you’re more than a woman, and the pop/R&B landscape is richer for your presence in it.
 Thanks."
 He gave the album an "A" rating.

 In his review for Slant magazine, Sal Cinquemani criticized both Warner Music and Atlantic for "botching the promotion of her last studio album [Afrodisiac]" and Norwood's subsequent drop.
 He was however positive with the album's track lisiting, stating: "The collection is capped off with non-album tracks like the #2 hit "Sittin' Up in My Room" and covers of Michael Jackson's "Rock with You" and Phil Collins's "Another Day in Paradise", which, though it's not exactly a labor of love for Brandy's longtime label home, makes The Best of a must-have for the hardest-core Moesha fans."
 He rated the compilation three and a half out of five stars.
 Less enthusiastic, Chris Taylor from MusicOMH felt that album proved that Norwood was "a fine wine that has never quite fully matured [...]The overall result is a middling collection which ultimately leaves one frequently fast-forwarding, wondering what could have been."